reicalasso/beyond_transformer/docs/archive/core_components.md

-# Core Components of Neural State Machine Architecture
+# Core Components of PULSE Architecture

-This document defines the core components of the Neural State Machine (NSM) architecture and how they relate to and integrate with existing architectures like Transformers, SSM (Mamba), NTM, and RNNs.
+This document defines the core components of the PULSE (PULSE) architecture and how they relate to and integrate with existing architectures like Transformers, SSM (Mamba), NTM, and RNNs.

-## 1. Core NSM Components
+## 1. Core PULSE Components

 ### 1.1 TokenToStateRouter